CleanFlo™ SHEAR™ Rotary Drum Screen

 CleanFlo™ SHEAR™ Rotary Drum Screen Overview

-For years, Rotary Drum Screens have been the industry’s choice for applications requiring high solids removal efficiency at an economical cost.
-WesTech innovation offers direct drive propulsion for drum rotation, eliminating the messy and maintenance-prone chains and sprockets.
+For years, rotary drum screens have been the industry’s choice for applications requiring high solids removal efficiency at an economical cost.
+Our innovation offers direct-drive propulsion for drum rotation, eliminating the messy and maintenance-prone chains and sprockets.

 The primary advantage of drum screens is eliminating debris carryover.
 Debris remains inside the screen until discharge.
 Unlike conventional moving media screens, there are no seals with a drum screen.
 In addition, there is no chance for debris to bypass the screen medium.

-NOTE: Effective Jan.
-1, 2021, WesTech will discontinue new sales in most of our headworks equipment line for municipal wastewater applications.
-Support for all current installations and some legacy headworks equipment will be provided through our dedicated Aftermarket/Parts and Services team.
+As of January 2021, WesTech discontinued new sales in most of our headworks equipment line for municipal wastewater applications.
+Support for all current installations and some legacy headworks equipment will be provided through our dedicated Aftermarket / Parts and Services team.

 - Chain drive eliminated.